 - How many students are admitted to the program?

 There are 60 spaces available for each program start term in the spring and fall.

 - Where are classes held?

-Beginning Fall 2012, the Accelerated Bachelor of Science in Nursing program will be located at Loyola's Maywood Campus.
+The Accelerated Bachelor of Science in Nursing program is located at Loyola's Health Science Campus in Maywood, IL.

 - Where do students attend clinical rotations?